Location & Continent

 Ecological Features

-Ecozone: Cold desert and semi-arid plateau
+Ecozone: Arid desert and semi-arid plateau

 Biome: Desert and dry steppe